cosmos/gaia/docs/migration/cosmoshub-6-vega-test.md

-# Cosmos Hub 6 Vega  Upgrade Test Instruction
+# Cosmos Hub Vega  Upgrade Test Instruction

-This document describes the  procedures to test an upgrade from cosmoshub-5.0.5 to cosmoshub-6.0.0-vega locally.
+This document describes the  procedures to test cosmoshub vega upgrade locally.
 This upgrade will bring the new release of Cosmos-SDK v0.43 RC and IBC 1.0 RC into gaia.

 ## Version
-- presently running cosmoshub-5.0.5
+- presently running cosmoshub-4.
+Gaia version: v5.0.5
-- going to upgrade to cosmoshub-6-vega.
+- going to upgrade to cosmoshub-5, Gaia version: v6.0.0-vega ???

 ## Chain Upgrade by Cosmovisor
 Initial setup and configuration